 4. Examine your brakes.

 Also inspect the cooling system.
 If the hoses are cracked, swollen or dry, replace as needed.
-Flush the coolant system per your owner’s manual recommendations.
+Flush the coolant system and refill it with the correct coolant type per your owner’s manual recommendations.

 6. Test the battery.

 While you’re under the hood, check the battery.
 Your car’s battery supplies electric energy to your vehicle.
 When it’s working, your car will start, enabling you to drive.
-However, during a cold snap, your battery may not turn over, especially if it’s on the older side.
+However, during a cold snap, your battery may not turn the engine over, especially if it’s on the older side.
 A poorly functioning battery can harm your car’s charging system or starter, further exacerbating a problem.
 Use a multimeter to check your battery; if it registers 12.6 or above when the engine isn’t running, then it’s operable.
+Check the date code on your battery to make sure you aren’t nearing the end of its useful life.
+You can also get your battery tested at your local NAPA AutoCare.
 Lastly, verify that the connections and cables are clean and tight; replace as needed.

 7. Finish with the heater and defroster.

 Crank up the heater to ensure a blast of warm air is flowing through the vents.
 Set the system on defrost to confirm whether the windows are receiving enough air to be cleared.
 If the front defroster isn’t working there could be any number of problems present, including a stuck button, a blocked fresh air intake or vent, insufficient anti-freeze, a faulty thermostat or a defective heater core.
+Check the cabin air filter as well to make sure it is not clogged.
 Separately, check the rear defroster — if it isn’t working, then the grid or tabs may have broken or a fuse may need replacement.

 Get Ready for Winter